“Where the spirit does not work with the hand, there is no art.”

 I have used the symbol of the dress with arms akimbo at times, outstretched, and at rest.
 The dress/garment becomes a metaphor, a vessel to be filled and entered.
 Collage is also part of my visual vocabulary.
 My interest in botanical illustration of flora and fauna, birds and insects have held a fascination for me.
 My 'Exotica Botanica' series has coupled the photographic images of the Omo people of the Surma, and Mursi tribes of Africa, and how they incorporate plants of their environment with self decoration.
 I've juxtaposed this seemingly 'natural' non western cultural practice with the practice of a European botanical illustration tradition.

-As I grow older these life experiences become a bounty of inspiration.
+As I grow older, or become younger in spirit, these life experiences become a bounty of inspiration.